happysat/Express-AM6-AM8/README.md

 <img src="/img/АМ8.jpg" alt="" width="304" height="178">

 <a href="https://orbit.ing-now.com/satellite/40895/2015-048a/express-am8/">Express-AM8</a> (Norad:40895 2015-048A) was launched by a Proton M launcher into orbit on September 14, 2015.<br>
-Thales Alenia Space, constructed Express-AM8 payload, and ISS Reshetnev constructed the satellite bus which was based on the Ekspress-1000NTB platform.<br>
+Thales Alenia Space, constructed Express AM6 and AM8 payload, and ISS Reshetnev constructed the satellite bus which was based on the Ekspress-1000NTB platform.<br>
 The satellite has a mass of 2,100 kg (4,600 lb), provides 5.9 kilowatts to its payload, and a planned operational lifespan of 15 years.<br>

-It should be taken into account that Express AM8 is not an ordinary DTH high power satellite like Astra and Hotbird!<br>
+It should be taken into account that Express AM6 and AM8 are no ordinary DTH high power satellites like Astra and Hotbird!<br>

-Express AM8 is subject to frequent frequency and signal strength changes.<br>
+Express AM6 and AM8 are subject to frequent frequency and signal strength changes.<br>
 Transponder with low symbolrates are used, and many test's are performed varying from DVB-S(2) to T2-MI.<br>

 Transponders/Channels details and info can change on a daily base.<br>